berty/www.berty.tech/bertytech/content/faq/8-how can I get Berty/index.md

 ---
-title: How can I get Berty?
+title: "How can I get Berty? "
 id: 8
 private: true
 ---